SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/04-Bootstrap-Components.md

 </div>
 ```

+In this example, we also have a **call-to-action**, in the form of a "Learn More" button.

-You can learn more about Jumbotron by [visting the official documentation](https://getbootstrap.com/docs/4.0/components/jumbotron/​).
+You can learn more about Jumbotron by [visting the official documentation](https://getbootstrap.com/docs/4.0/components/jumbotron/).

 [/slide]